benhunter/benhunter.github.io/src/content/posts/cybersecurity-primer.md

 ---
 # How to Think About Cybersecurity

+This primer helps practitioners think holistically about cybersecurity.

 Cybersecurity is a broad discipline full of jargon and opaque terms.
-This Primer helps practitioners think holistically about security.
 Instead of defining every term, the goal is to establish relationships between concepts.
 This becomes a framework for thinking.

 Along the way we ask questions to enrich understanding.

 # Security Objectives

-CIA

 - Confidentiality
 - Integrity